usegalaxy-be/usegalaxy-be.github.io/get-started.md

 Color                                     | State
 ---                                       | ---
-<span class="btn btn-sm" style="background-color: #e9ecef">Gray</span>     | The job is being evaluated to run (new dataset) or is queued.
+<span class="p-2 rounded" style="background-color: #e9ecef">Gray</span>     | The job is being evaluated to run (new dataset) or is queued.
 Allow this to complete.
-<span class="btn btn-sm" style="background-color: #ffe6cd">Yellow</span> | The job is executing.
+<span class="p-2 rounded" style="background-color: #ffe6cd">Yellow</span> | The job is executing.
-<span class="btn btn-sm" style="background-color: #c2ebc2">Green</span>   | Successful processing.
+<span class="p-2 rounded" style="background-color: #c2ebc2">Green</span>   | Successful processing.
-<span class="btn btn-sm" style="background-color: #f4a3a5">Red</span>       | The job has failed.
+<span class="p-2 rounded" style="background-color: #f4a3a5">Red</span>       | The job has failed.
-<span class="btn btn-sm" style="background-color: #a6c9e1">Blue</span>     | The job is paused.
+<span class="p-2 rounded" style="background-color: #a6c9e1">Blue</span>     | The job is paused.
 This indicates either a problem with an input (a previous step in the workflow may have failed) or that you have exceeded disk quota set by the administrator of the Galaxy instance you are working on.
 {: .table}

 ## Workflows